History (HIST-SHU)

 Typically offered occasionally

-This course provides a broad introduction to the economic, political, social and cultural history of Europe since 1900.
-Following the most violent conflict in human history during the first half of the twentieth century, Europe’s postwar reconstruction was based on a principle of peace through prosperity and the political ideal of an ‘ever closer union.’
-In recent years, however, the combined economic and migrant crises have put this postwar consensus to a test.
-Analyzing a wide array of primary materials including autobiographical writings, newspaper articles, statistics, images, film and sound, the seminar will familiarize students with key themes and problems of modern European history and historiography.
-Individual sessions examine fin-de-siècle culture and modernity; imperialism and colonialism; the causes, experiences and effects of the First and Second World Wars; the Holocaust; the so-called Europeanization of Europe and its role in the Global Cold War; the crisis-ridden 1970s; the revolution of 1989 in Eastern Europe; and the crucial question of whether a distinctive European identity and sense of community have developed since the post-war period that can withstand the entangled crises of the early twenty-first century.
+This course provides an introduction to modern European history since 1900.
+Following the world wars, Europe’s reconstruction was based on a principle of peace through prosperity and the ideal of an ‘ever closer union.’
+In recent years, however, the combined economic and migrant crises, Brexit and the Russian invasion of Ukraine have put this postwar consensus to a test.
+Analyzing a wide array of primary materials, the seminar familiarizes students with key problems of modern European history.
+Individual sessions examine fin-de-siècle culture and modernity; imperialism and colonialism; the causes and effects of the world wars; the Holocaust; the Global Cold War; the revolution of 1989 in Eastern Europe; and whether a distinctive European identity has developed since the post-war period that can withstand the entangled crises of the early twenty-first century.

 Prerequisites: None.
 Previous knowledge or experience is welcome but not required